chazlarson/Media-Scripts/Plex/README.md

 1. [reset-posters-plex.py](#reset-posters-plexpy) - reset all artwork in a library to Plex default
 1. [grab-all-IDs.py](#grab-all-IDspy) - grab [into a sqlite DB] ratingKey, IMDB ID, TMDB ID, TVDB ID for everything in a library from plex
 1. [grab-all-posters.py](#grab-all-posterspy) - grab some or all of the artwork for a library from plex
+1. [image_picker.py](#image_pickerpy) - simple web app to make choosing active art from the images downloaded by grab-all-posters simpler
 1. [grab-all-status.py](#grab-all-statuspy) - grab watch status for all users all libraries from plex
 1. [apply-all-status.py](#apply-all-statuspy) - apply watch status for all users all libraries to plex from the file emitted by the previous script
 1. [show-all-playlists.py](#show-all-playlistspy) - Show contents of all user playlists